cartok/frameworks/README.md

 - CSS: **Try to use latest CSS features (`@layer`, `@scope`, `@container`)**.
 And just try to find a good solution that I can use anywhere...
 When I would use inline styles, I could not reuse them but it would be most simplistic.
 When I would use CSS files, I could simply reuse them accross these frameworks....
   - Maybe there is a minimalistic and fast pre-processor like SASS but without any feature, just nesting.
 I would like to have nested class generation but I do not want to have all the other features and oppinons in the way.
   - Consider inline styles elements instead of CSS files.
+  - Consider css in js with a build time lib like vanilla-extract-css.
   - Consider normal inline styles instead of CSS files & classes in general.
     - Try to override using layer and atomic classes just for exploration?
     - TODO: Do I really want to prepare for UI lib requirements?
 Maybe I should just not and go the most simple way, which would be inline styles in components, why not?
 What about compoenents that apply CSS to child elements like a button group with buttons inside, where the button group creates borders?
 Would it work well if I go with inline styles?